Contrast-Security-OSS/docs/content/user/ui/servers/OutputtoSyslog.md

 ## Organization Settings

 Organization settings act as the default configuration for all new servers.
 You can set these by going to **Organization Settings** in the user menu and then **Servers** in the sidebar.
-Select the checkbox **Enable output of Protection events to Syslog** to expand the diaglog, and then set your desired settings.
+Select the checkbox to **Enable output of Protection events to Syslog**, which expands the diaglog, and then set your desired settings.

 You can toggle through the severity badges to define severity levels for each.
 The defaults are: